awsdocs/aws-secrets-manager-docs/doc_source/reference_available-rotation-templates.md

 ### Generic rotation function template<a name="sar-template-generic"></a>
 + **Name:** SecretsManagerRotationTemplate
 + **Supported database/service:** None\.
 You supply the code to interact with whatever service you want\.
 + **Rotation strategy:** None\.
 You supply the code to implement whatever rotation strategy you want\.
-For more information about customizing your own function, see [Understanding and customizing your Lambda rotation function](rotating-secrets-lambda-function-customizing.md)\.
+For more information about customizing your own function, see [Overview of the Lambda rotation function](rotating-secrets-lambda-function-overview.md)\.
 + **Expected `SecretString` structure:** You define this as part of your written code\.
 + **Source code:** [https://github.com/aws-samples/aws-secrets-manager-rotation-lambdas/tree/master/SecretsManagerRotationTemplate/lambda_function.py](https://github.com/aws-samples/aws-secrets-manager-rotation-lambdas/tree/master/SecretsManagerRotationTemplate/lambda_function.py)